the-events-calendar/gigpress/readme.txt

 = 2.3.24 [TBD] =

-* Tweak - Added options to show / hide the Google Calendar and iCalender export links [138300]
+* Tweak - Added options to show / hide the Google Calendar and iCalendar export links [GP-2]

 = 2.3.23 [2019-02-28] =